 The investigation also revealed that this indoor contaminant persisted for three months after a bed bug treatment centered on eliminating the bugs themselves was conducted.
 Hence a combination of deep cleaning and pest termination, effective against German cockroach allergens, was suggested.

 How Can I Get Rid of Them?

-Even though your best bet would be to consult a proper pest extermination service, a few remedies can help keep these buggers at bay.
+Even though your best bet would be to consult a good pest extermination service, a few remedies can help keep these buggers at bay.

 - Thoroughly vacuum any hiding places like the bed, drawers, carpets, clothing hangars, and electronics.
 Follow it up by sealing all the vacuumed pollutants in an airtight bag and throwing it away.